inko-lang/inko/README.md

 Inko is a prototype-based object oriented programming language.
-Since prototype-based languages are a bit hard to work with Inko provides a simple class system, allowing you to organise your code similar to other languages.
+Since prototype-based languages are a bit hard to work with Inko provides a simple class-like object system, allowing you to organise your code similar to other languages.
 This means you will very rarely have to use prototypes directly, and you don't have to invent your own way of defining classes or similar structures.

 Inko relies heavily on message passing and provides no traditional `if`, `while` and similar statements.
 Instead you send messages to objects.
 For example, a